 - It runs on multiple tools

 RetroArch is definitely one of the best Super Nintendo emulators which come with cross-platform support.
 It utilizes Libretro; a powerful development interface allowing gamers to enjoy SNES games on different platforms.
-This emulator is described as a front-end which supports programs converted into strong libraries known as Liberto cores.
+This emulator is described as a front-end that supports programs converted into strong libraries known as Liberto cores.

 RetroArch has advanced features like shaders, rewinding, and netplay.
 Aside from that, it can document and run your gameplay to platforms like YouTube.
 It also enables players to enjoy a wide variety of games updated on platforms like GameCube, Nintendo Wii, Game Boy, and others.

 - Does not limit players to released games for a single support

 - It’s free

 - It’s compatible with many tools

 ZSNES is a superior Nintendo emulator that runs SNES for iPhone and other gadgets with much ease.
 The development of this emulator stopped in 2007 but it’s still fashionable among emulation followers.

 This emulation has the latest features which include; save state support and filters to enhance video output.
-It also has a recently played game list which records the last 10 games played on the emulator.
+It also has a recently played game list that records the last 10 games played on the emulator.
 ZSNES has a security stunt and chances for a ROM to take gamers to a webpage and install unwanted applications on the system.
 Even so, downloading ROMs from trusted sources is the best way to avoid the exploit.